Market Coverage

 Every preconstruction services assignment should have a delivery rhythm that ownership can follow.
 The process is not only about putting work in place.
 It is about maintaining sequence, keeping dependencies visible, and making sure the next team can start when promised.

-Review scope and assumptions with ownership and design teams
+Review scope, design assumptions, and site conditions with ownership and design teams

-Build a package release plan that matches the schedule strategy
+Build a package release plan that aligns procurement, permit, and field execution milestones

 Applications